Flank/flank-dashboard/metrics/ci_integrations/docs/features/in_progress_builds/in_progress_builds_introduction.md

 The algorithm synchronizes builds for the specified `source` and `destination` integrations.
 The in-progress builds introduction requires this algorithm to be divided into two main parts: re-sync in-progress builds and sync new builds.
 The second part is how the synchronization algorithm is implemented now.
 So the purpose of the algorithm changes is to implement the re-syncing in-progress builds.

-The re-syncing in-progress builds is described within the [Re-Sync In-Progress Builds](https://github.com/platform-platform/monorepo/blob/master/metrics/ci_integrations/docs/06_builds_synchronization.md#re-sync-in-progress-builds) and [Making Things Work](https://github.com/platform-platform/monorepo/blob/master/metrics/ci_integrations/docs/06_builds_synchronization.md#making-things-work) sections of the [Builds Synchronization](https://github.com/platform-platform/monorepo/blob/master/metrics/ci_integrations/docs/06_builds_synchronization.md) document.
+The re-syncing in-progress builds stage is described within the [Re-Sync In-Progress Builds](https://github.com/platform-platform/monorepo/blob/master/metrics/ci_integrations/docs/06_builds_synchronization.md#re-sync-in-progress-builds) and [Making Things Work](https://github.com/platform-platform/monorepo/blob/master/metrics/ci_integrations/docs/06_builds_synchronization.md#making-things-work) sections of the [Builds Synchronization](https://github.com/platform-platform/monorepo/blob/master/metrics/ci_integrations/docs/06_builds_synchronization.md) document.
 This section also covers how steps of the re-sync part should work.
 Thus, to implement the desired part of the sync algorithm, it is strongly recommended to follow the definitions and tips listed in the mentioned document.

 The following table contains methods to implement for the `CiIntegration` with a short description: